oivheg/DoroAppWeb/README.md

-# FriendlyEats (Web)
+# DoroWebApp

 ## Introduction

-FriendlyEats is a user recommendation app built on Cloud Firestore.
-For more information about Firestore visit [the docs][firestore-docs].

-This project is the starting point for the [Cloud Firestore Web Codelab][codelab], which will show you how to build the applications step-by-step.
-If you'd like to simply run the finished result, see the [quickstart app][quickstart].
+Profe of Consept using the FriendlyEats Sample app from Firebase

 <img src="docs/finished_image.png" />

-## Setup
+## Based ON

-Follow the [Cloud Firestore Web Codelab][codelab] to set up this sample.
+Follow the [Cloud Firestore Web Codelab][codelab] to see the sample .

 ## License